Financial-Times/k8s-path-routing-varnish/runbooks/runbook.md

 # UPP Path routing Varnish

-The Delivery Varnish routing proxy placed after the publishing auth varnish.
+The Delivery Varnish routing proxy placed after the delivery varnish.
 Its role is to route traffic based on the context path in the URL to appropriate services.

 ## Code